Please note that some posts contains affiliate links & I will be compensated if you make a purchase after clicking on my links Find out More

 Carbon Monoxide Danger for You and Your Pets

-There’s a major disconnect for me today.
-While much of the East is dealing with a major blizzard, the past week in N. Texas boasted 60s or even 70-degree sunny days.
-But that’s predicted to change later today.
-Deja vu, because this time last year, a similar cold front shut down the whole area for more than a week.
+While much of the country deals with unusually bad weather, N. Texas often boasts 50s 60-degree sunny days.
+But that’s predicted to change of course.
+Deja vu, because this time a couple of years ago, a similar cold front shut down the whole area for more than a week.
 But what does that have to do with carbon monoxide danger?
 It affects you, and your pets, especially during cold weather when we try to keep pets warm.

 red Dog and white cat carbon monoxide